-Our aged population is increasing and only getting going to get larger.
-In fact, the United States’ population of citizens over 85 years old is estimated to be over 19 million by the year 2050.
+Our population of elderly people is increasing and only getting going to get larger.
+In fact, the number of Americans ages 65 and older is projected to nearly double from 52 million in 2018 to 95 million by 2060.

 Smart light bulbs and switches allow you to control the lighting in your home with ease, all from a smartphone app.
 Smart bulbs, like the Lifx White 800 LEDs, can be controlled via Wi-Fi and Bluetooth.
 Smart switches, like the Wink Relay, can be programmed to turn on and off at specific times.

-These doorbells offer residents a glimpse at who is outside their door, so they can have a better idea about whether or not they should answer, plus other smart features.
+These doorbells offer residents a glimpse at who is outside their door, so they can have a better idea about whether or not they should answer.
+They often have other smart features as well.
 The Zmodo Greet WiFi Video Doorbell allows residents to record a personalized message for when they’re unable to reach the door.

 We want to ensure that our oldest citizens are as safe and secure as possible, whether they’re living independently or with assistance.
 These smart doorbells help ensure seniors have full awareness of who’s coming to visit them before answering the door.

 These high-tech security cameras allow you to keep track of what’s going on in, out and around your home.
 Their smart device compatibility means you can keep track of what’s going on from your smartphone.
 Security camera brands differ but most allow you to have clips of activity around your home sent to you on your smartphone.